kektram/Keks-menu/README.md

 #### Hotkeys

 ##### Notifications
-	Toggle whether to show a notification whenever a hotkey is pressed
+	Toggle whether to show a notification whenever a hotkey is pressed or not

 ##### Hotkey mode
 	Before setting hotkeys, make sure you have set the right hotkey mode.